 We have a collection bucket at the Zumbathon.

-Don’t feel pressurised to complete the whole four hours.
+Don’t feel pressurised to complete the whole thing.
 Feel free to take a break and come back later.
 Just do what you can.

 Do enjoy yourself!